2.1.3 |

 person-centered exism (X.2507.7):

-Replace religious (if referring to religious people as
+Replace religious (if referring to religious people as people)

-people) by irreligious, and vice versa.
-For example,
+by irreligious, and vice versa.

-adhering to a religious denomination) is reflected in
+people adhering to a religious

-In order to make it easier to discern the various, actual or
+In order to make it easier to discern the various, actual or potential,

-potential, dimensional manifestations of an integral exism,
+dimensional manifestations of an integral exism,

-figure F.2.1.3.1 shows them all together
+figure F.2.1.3.1 shows them all

-in a cladogram.
+together in a cladogram.

 Each kind of manifestation in this cladogram is preceded by its